 Gastrin-releasing peptide (GRP) regulates numerous functions of the gastrointestinal and central nervous systems, including release of gastrointestinal hormones, smooth muscle cell contraction, and epithelial cell proliferation and is a potent mitogen for neoplastic tissues.
 The effects of GRP are mediated through the gastrin-releasing peptide receptor.
 This receptor is a glycosylated, 7-transmembrane G-protein coupled receptor that activates the phospholipase C signaling pathway.
 The receptor is aberrantly expressed in numerous cancers such as those of the lung, colon, and prostate.
 An individual with autism and multiple exostoses was found to have a balanced translocation between chromosome 8 and a chromosome X breakpoint located within the gastrin-releasing peptide receptor gene. [provided by RefSeq, Jul 2008]

 GeneCards Summary for GRPR Gene

-GRPR (Gastrin-Releasing Peptide Receptor) is a Protein Coding gene.
-Diseases associated with GRPR include agoraphobia and rett syndrome.
-Among its related pathways are Signaling by GPCR and Interleukin receptor SHC signaling.
-GO annotations related to this gene include G-protein coupled receptor activity and bombesin receptor activity.
-An important paralog of this gene is EDNRB.
+GRPR (Gastrin Releasing Peptide Receptor) is a Protein Coding gene.
+Diseases associated with GRPR include Agoraphobia and Autism.
+Among its related pathways are Peptide ligand-binding receptors and Signaling by GPCR.
+Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and bombesin receptor activity.
+An important paralog of this gene is NMBR.

 Bombesin receptors are activated by the endogenous ligands gastrin-releasing peptide (GRP), neuromedin B (NMB) and GRP18-27 (neuromedin C).
 Three subtypes of bombesin receptor are known: BB1, BB2 and an orphan receptor (bb3).